MayankPandey710/HR-Metrics-Visualizer/README.md

 Job role and satisfaction played a big part in attrition.

 💡 Conclusion
-This project helps HR departments and companies make data-driven decisions to reduce attrition and improve employee satisfaction and performance by understanding patterns and trends from the dataset.
+This project helps HR departments and companies make data-driven decisions to reduce attrition and improve employee satisfaction and performance by understanding patterns and trends from the datasets.